MP Estate Planning UK

 Spousal Exemption

-It’s worth noting that while this exemption is unlimited, it only applies to transfers between spouses or civil partners who are domiciled in the UK.
+It’s worth noting that while the spousal exemption is unlimited, it only applies in full where both spouses are UK-domiciled.
+Where one spouse is non-UK domiciled, the exemption is limited.

 Relief/ExemptionDescriptionRelief Percentage

-Agricultural Property ReliefRelief on agricultural property used for agricultural purposesUp to 100%
+Agricultural Property ReliefRelief on qualifying agricultural property occupied for agricultural purposes.
+Capped at £1m combined with BPR from April 2026Up to 100%

-Spousal ExemptionExemption on transfers between spouses or civil partners100%
+Spousal ExemptionUnlimited exemption on transfers between UK-domiciled spouses or civil partners, plus transferable NRB and RNRB100%

 The Role of Executors and Trustees